BigBotherLinux/BigBother/README.md

 ![Login screen](images/login-screen.png)

 ### Desktop Environment tweaks
-- Mouse cursor's click point is shifted to bottom right corner instead of the default top left.
 - ~~KDE Telemetry is enabled~~
 - ~~Volume slider is in increments of 3.
 This part only works when using a volume knob or media keys.~~
 - ~~Double clicking on the top bar will minimize the window instead of maximizing it.~~